 - When there is snow on the ground and conditions are safe, Holmdel Park at Longstreet Road in Holmdel, is the place to go for sledding.
 When conditions are safe for these activities, park hours are expanded to allow for time for sledding.
 Call Holmdel Park at 732-946-9562 for current sledding conditions.
 Learn more at www.monmouthcountyparks.com.

 Jersey Family Fun’s listing of the best places to go sledding in New Jersey, is organized county by county to help you find great local sledding hills in New Jersey.

 Snowtube in New Jersey

-Next to sledding snowtubing is another of the great New Jersey winter activities.
+Next to sledding, snowtubing is another of the great New Jersey winter activities near me and you.
 Grab a snowtube with our Amazon affiliate link.
 A regular pool tube is not going to be able to stand up to winter snow and the occasional rock or branch.
 Use our guide to the best places to go sledding in New Jersey to help you find places to take that snowtube in New Jersey.

 Outdoor Ice Skating in New Jersey

 - Aspen Ice is located at 16 Aspen Drive in Randolph.

 - Summit Avenue Park is located at 150 High Street, Newton

 - Swartswood State Park is located at 1091 E. Shore Rd., Newton